PrisonTeam/Prison/knownissues_v3.2.x.md

 currency plugin, such as vault, or EssentialsX.

+* **Known issue with LuckPerms v5.0.x Causing Prison Load Failures** This is a known problem with pre v3.2.1 releases of Prison.
+Basically the fault was with LuckPerms in using the same registered plugin name with the Spigot Pugin Manager and the same class name, but an altogether different package name.
+This would have caused any plugin to generate a Class Not Founnd exception.
+They should not have used the same old signatures for v5.0.x and there would have been no issues.
+Anyway, special handling has been added to prison to work around their new version, so the solution is to upgrade Prison to v3.2.1 or newer.
+Or down grade LuckPerms to v4.4.1 until the server admin's are able to upgrade Prison.

-* **No support for sponge - never had it**
-There is a sponge module, but there is so little code that is hooked up, there is no way it could ever work as it is right now.
+* **No support for sponge - appears like it never had it** There is a sponge module, but there is so little code that has been written, that it does not appear to be hooked up.
+There is no way it could have ever worked correctly since so many core components needed for the functionality of prison are dependent upon Spigot internals, of which those same function calls under Sponge's API are just empty or returning null values.

+For example, getScheduler() and dispatchCommand() both are empty, but they are currently heavily used in both the mine reset process and also for ranking up.

 It would be a really major effort to hook up the missing parts.
-Don't even think anyone is trying to run it under sponge.
+I don't even think anyone is trying to run it under sponge.
 Maybe best in the long run to eliminate the sponge module and just focus on making prison better overall.
+I think if I do get around to disabling it, it will just be commented out of the gradle build such that the source will still be there, but it will be excluded from the build.
+Otherwise as new features are added, and existing ones under go major changes, then the Sponge components will have to be revisited and would be wasting resources (and time) for no reasonable purpose.

 * **Reports that other plugins may cause issues with Prison** It's been mentioned that a plugin or two, named something like "nohunger or nofalldmg", may have been causing issues with Prison.
 Not sure if its the loading or running, but it behaved as if the mines and ranks module was not loaded since those commands were not functional.
 Only /prison was working.
+This appears as the same general effect of LuckPerms v5.x failures, where they caused a failure that prevented prison from performing a normal load.
+I have not looked in to these plugins, but I would suggest that WorldGuard should be used instead of these plugins to eliminate possible conflicts.